plan-systems/permissions-model/README.md

 When a peer wants to read a block:
 1. PLAN passes the SKI the encrypted/signed data and the encrypted master symmetric key block for that channel.
 2. The SKI decrypts the master key using its private key for that channel.
-3. The SKI verifies the signature of the data against the public key of the originating user.
+3. The SKI verifies the signature of the data against the verification key of the originating user.
 3. The SKI uses the master key to decrypt the data.
 4. The SKI returns the unencrypted data to PLAN.